SitterSync

 Another key aspect of this app is its dual interface: one for sitters and one for families.

-While both sides share a consistent aesthetic, key information and workflows were tailored to meet the distinct needs of each target audience.
+While both sides share a consistent aesthetic, key information and workflows were tailored to meet the distinct needs of each target audience, the most notable being differences in insights and financial need assistance.

 Design System